-The Scholars-in-Residence (SiR) program is an intensive four-week residency in interdisciplinary humanities and humanistic social-science research for upper-year undergraduates, that was created at Victoria College.
+The Scholars-in-Residence (SiR) program is an intensive, 4-week paid research fellowship in humanities and humanistic social-science research for upper-year undergraduates.

 SiR provides students with an opportunity to acquire advanced research skills and experience while collaborating with an interdisciplinary and intellectually vibrant community of peers, professors, and research professionals.

-The student application period is open January-February and the application application form is available on the Jackman Humanities Institute website.
+The student application form is available on the Jackman Humanities Institute website.

 Professor Angela Esterhammer, Director, Scholars-in-Residence